jlkendrick/dirvana/README.md

 # Dirvana
 **An intelligent directory navigation and command augmentation tool built for Zsh.**

 Dirvana (`dv`) is designed to streamline working with directories in the terminal by providing autocompletion for directory paths.
-By default, `dv` wraps the `cd` command but when prefixed before another directory command (e.g., `ls`, `rm`, `mv`, etc.), it suggests relevant directory paths, allowing for quick navigation and command execution.
-The quick-nav feature further accelerates workflows by instantly selecting and executing the command on the best match.
+By default, `dv` wraps the `cd` command but can also provide completions when prefixed before another directory command (e.g., `ls`, `rm`, `mv`, etc.), allowing for quick navigation and command execution.
+The quick-nav feature instantly executes the current command with the current best match.
 See [Usage](#usage) for more details.

 ---